jeffrpowell/listaway/README.md

 <img src="./web/app/images/ListawayWordmarkLight.png" alt="Listaway logo" title="Listaway" height="300">

-This self-hostable application allows authenticated users to publish one or more lists of items publicly.
+This self-hostable application allows authenticated users (individuals or a team) to publish one or more lists of items publicly.
 These lists can either be for tracking purposes (e.g. a list of books to read, a list of components in a custom computer build, a list of favorite local places, etc.) or for wishlist purposes (e.g. a gift wishlist, a list of tasks you need help with, etc.).
 The items can be freeform text or a URL to details about the item.
 Shared lists incorporate a random string in the URL to give a little protection against guessing (thus allowing you to share the link and access it without requiring authentication).

 <img src="https://files.jeffpowell.dev/listawaysample.jpg" alt="Listaway sample" title="Listaway sample" height="400" width="550">